 Water Smart is a public education campaign with the overall mission of making all Canadians "water smart."
-Water Smart education

-Canadians' awareness of the responsibilities they assume when recreating in, on or near water or ice.
+Water Smart education delivers messages intended to modify high-risk behaviour and increase Canadians' awareness of the responsibilities they assume when recreating in, on or near water or ice.